sunshinephp/ssp-main/README.md

 #### Clone project

-1. Clone this project into your `./vendor/` directory.
+1. Clone this project into your working directory.

 #### Use Composer to get dependencies